Ablative CO2 Laser: Treatment, Recovery & Results

 In This Guide

-Fully ablative CO2 laser is the most intensive form of laser skin resurfacing, removing the entire outer layer of skin in the treated area to produce dramatic improvements in deep wrinkles, severe acne scars and significant sun damage.
-Recovery typically takes 10 to 14 days, with results visible from 4 to 6 weeks.
-Costs typically range from £1,000 to £3,500 per session.
+Fully ablative CO2 laser is the most intensive form of laser skin resurfacing, removing the entire outer layer of skin in the treated area to produce pronounced improvements in deep wrinkles, severe acne scars and severe sun damage.
+This guide covers how ablative CO2 laser works, what it treats, recovery time, costs and how to find a verified clinic.
+Recovery typically takes 10 to 14 days, with results visible from 4 to 6 weeks and continuing to improve over 6 to 12 months.
+Costs typically range from £1,000 to £3,500 per session with specialist ablative treatment often above this range.
 Find verified clinics across London, Manchester and Birmingham.

 Treatment type: Fully ablative laser skin resurfacing

-Common concerns treated: Deep wrinkles, severe acne scars, significant sun damage, uneven skin texture, perioral lines
+Common concerns treated: Deep wrinkles, severe acne scars, heavy sun damage, skin laxity, uneven skin texture, perioral lines

 Procedure length: Typically 60–120 minutes depending on the treatment area

-Anaesthetic: Local anaesthetic or sedation — topical numbing cream alone is not sufficient for fully ablative treatment
+Anaesthetic: Local anaesthetic or sedation as topical numbing cream alone is not sufficient for fully ablative treatment

 Recovery time: 10–14 days of initial healing, with redness that may persist for several weeks